franklinserif/javascript101/readme.md

 ## Vowel Count

-Return the number (count) of vowels in the given string we will consider a, e, i, o, u as vowels for this Kata (but not y). the input string will only consist of lower case letters and/or spaces.
+Return the number (count) of vowels in the given string we will consider a, e, i, o, u as vowels for this (but not y). the input string will only consist of lower case letters and/or spaces.

 ### **Vowel Count Solution**